MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-intro.md

 - **Modified Record Date**: The date and time when a record was modified most recently.
 - **Last Modified By**: The user who modified the record most recently.

-### Standard fields ###
+### Standard fields
 Each standard entity contains a set of default fields that you can't change or delete.
-For more information, see [Manage custom fields in the Common Data Model](data-platform-manage-fields.md).

-**//TODO - Where is this data-platform-manage-fields file?
-The section is for stnadard entities, but it links to a custom field page?**
+For a list of the entities and their fields, and a list of the picklists, see [Microsoft Common Data Model, Entities Reference](http://download.microsoft.com/download/8/9/5/8956ED58-A9B0-40DF-8CB0-BC13AD8DB6E2/CDMEntityReference.docx).

 ### Custom fields ###
 You can create custom fields in either a standard entity or a custom entity.
 You must specify the name, the display name, and the data type of each custom field.
 PowerApps supports these data types: